focus-editor/focus/LOG.md

     - Notify about unsaved buffers on close
     - Try to implement "jump to symbol definition".
 Display a popup if more than one.
 Do a scan of jai files for that.
     - Horizontal scrolling
+    - Figure out how to anti-alias rounded corners
     - Custom title bar
     - Have a user error log - with an icon in the title bar to toggle it
     - Support CRLF (ugh)
     - Have the option to not strip trailing whitespace (in the config?)
 Or can do ctrl+s as a main way to save, ctr+shift+s as an alternative way
+    - Adjust cursors in joint editors properly
+    - "disable_that_annoying_paste_effect = true"
+    - Show in the program title when it's running in debug mode
+    - Jump to line on Ctrl+G

 - Rewrite finder to search in all in-memory project files:
     + At the start of the program start a thread which will scan all files and open buffers for them